fukurosan/Jhaystack/docs/comparison.md

 //[{ path: ["name"], item: { name: "tony" }, value: "tony", relevance: 0.99999999, comparisonScore: 1, comparisonIndex: 0 }, { path: ["name"], item: { name: "paddington" }, value: "paddington", relevance: 0.49999999, comparisonScore: 1, comparisonIndex: 1 }]
 ```

+!> **Tip**
-!>Jhaystack comes with a bunch of built in strategies that you can use to fine tune your search.
+*Jhaystack comes with a bunch of built in comparison functions that you can use to fine tune your search.
 But you can also provide your own custom function.
-The function should return a number between 0 and 1 that determines the relevance of the match, 1 being a perfect match and 0 being no match at all.
+The function should return a number between 0 and 1 that determines the relevance of the match, 1 being a perfect match and 0 being no match at all.*

 A custom comparison function should take the following arguments:
 - **term** The value to be searched for.